yairchu/yairchu.github.io/site/posts/simple-branching-models.md

   * For each blocker bug or new feature, the commit which introduced it is identified in its issue
   * When fixing bugs, the commit messages should specify which bugs were fixed
 * Preparing a release
-  * If the `main` branch happens to be in a good, bug-free state, then we're in luck, and we just `git tag` it as a release candidate!
+  * If the `main` branch happens to be in a good, bug-free state, then we're in luck, and just `git tag` it as a release candidate!
   * If we still have bugs to fix for the release, then we open a release branch

-### Opening a release branch
+### Using a release branch

-When the `main` branch is not suitable for release as is, the person in charge of the release will create a branch from a selected commit in the `main` branch, calling it `fixes-VERSION`, or informally "the release branch".
+When the `main` branch is not suitable for release as is, the person in charge of the release will create a branch from a selected commit in `main`, calling it `fixes-VERSION`, or informally "the current release branch".

 * Bug fixes are added to the release branch
-* Once the known bugs appear to be fixed
+* Once the known bugs appear to be fixed, tag and build a release candidate
-  * A release candidates is tagged from the release branch
-  * If new problems are discovered, we keep fixing them and later create a new release candidate and repeat
+* If new issues are discovered in the RC, go back to fixing bugs on the branch
-  * When the candidate is good: ship the release, tag it, and merge the branch back into `main`.
-Merge it with a real merge commit rather than rebasing, to keep the actual release in `main`'s history
+* When the RC is good: ship the release, tag it, and merge the branch back into `main`, and merge with a real merge commit rather than rebasing, to keep the actual release in `main`'s history

 #### How to choose a branching point for the release branch